grz0zrg/fas/README.md

 * For automatic pitch detection of sample files get aubio from your package manager (can also be installed from sources but instructions have yet to be written)
 * libsndfile can be installed through package manager

-Some dependencies can also be installed through the operating system packages manager. (may have some issues with deflate option and some libwebsockets packages, this is resolved by compiling libwebsockets 2.2.x)
+Some dependencies can also be installed through the operating system packages manager. (may have some issues with deflate option and some libwebsockets packages, this is resolved by compiling libwebsockets 2.2.x, may also have issues compiling Faust, usually solved by installing a specific version of LLVM)

 On ARM64 you must use liblfds 7.2.0 (by passing `-DLIBLFDS720` to cmake) which is provided in the lib directory, this is a not yet released version and potentially unstable for anything else, it is only provided to provide FAS under ARM64 platforms and is not guaranteed to work for anything else.